mastrojs/mastrojs.github.io/data/guide/css.md

   ...
 ```

-And create the corresponding CSS style sheet file in the `routes` folder.
+If it doesn't exist yet, create the file `routes/styles.css`.
 (You could choose another name, but `styles.css` is fairly common.)

-Since `/styles.css` starts with a slash, it is an absolute path.
+Since the path in `href="/styles.css"` starts with a slash, it is an absolute path.
 Because your `index.html` is in the same folder, the relative path `href="styles.css"` or `href="./styles.css"` would have worked here as well.

+Replace whatever is currently in `routes/styles.css` with the following CSS:

 ```css title=routes/styles.css
 body {